EliahKagan/palgoviz/doc/using-notebooks.md

 traceback but continuing execution with the next cell.
 In contrast, the `vscode-jupyter` extension does not yet do so.

-Eventually this will be fully fixed in `vscode-jupyter`, at which point VS Code may become the best way to work with the notebooks in this project.
+Eventually this may be fully fixed in `vscode-jupyter`, at which point VS Code may become the best way to work with the notebooks in this project.
 This is related to [microsoft/vscode-jupyter#11441](https://github.com/microsoft/vscode-jupyter/issues/11441).